 | ||iii.
 Reflex peripheral vascular, such as vasovagal (most common), carotid hypersensitivity, micturition, cough and swallow syncope, orthostasis, vasodilating medications |

 | ||i.
 Includes hysteria, malingering, hyperventilation, hypoglycemia |

 The broad goals of assessment in a patient presenting with LOC are threefold.
 The key goal, but often the most elusive, is the recording of physiological parameters (especially the ECG) during a spontaneous episode.
 Under ideal circumstances, the spell is witnessed by a physician, who documents physical findings, blood pressure, ECG, and perhaps even an electroencephalogram (EEG) during the episode!
 Failure to monitor or witness an actual clinical episode is the fundamental problem and results in diagnosis by inference, with all its potential vagaries.
 A secondary goal is the documentation of associated medical and, in particular, cardiac disease.
-This can narrow the diagnostic possibilities and help predict prognosis.6 Finally, the third goal is to identify by laboratory testing abnormalities that suggest a potential diagnosis.
-Reproduction of ...
+This can narrow the diagnostic possibilities and help predict prognosis.6 Finally, the third goal is to identify by laboratory testing abnormalities that suggest a potential diagnosis. ...